antonykiran10/habitutaion_test/README.md

 ### Purpose:

-This function is the core of the hunting algorithm, which predicts the next position of the fish based on its previous position.
+This function is the core of the hunting algorithm, which predicts the next position of the next point on the fish based on the previous point.

 ### Parameters: